-Valerio De Molli has been Managing Partner and Chief Executive Officer of The European House – Ambrosetti since 2005 and Partner since 1999.
+Valerio De Molli has been Managing Partner and Chief Executive Officer of The European House – Ambrosetti since 2000.
 He led, with other partners, the management buyout of the company in 2008.

-He is also Director of London’s Ambrosetti Group Limited, Senior Advisor of the most important Italian Venture Capital Fund, United Ventures, and Mentor of the Kairos Society, an association of young American entrepreneurs.
+He is also Director of London’s Ambrosetti Group Limited, Chairman of The European House – Ambrosetti Middle East, Senior Advisor of the Venture Capital Fund United Ventures, and Mentor of the Kairos Society, an association of young American entrepreneurs.
 He has been a member of YPO (Young Presidents’ Organization) since 2011.

-He is, and was, a member of the Executive Committees and the Boards of Directors of numerous companies.
+He is a member of the Boards of Directors of numerous companies.

-He gives lectures and seminars on strategy and management for top executives of various companies, associations and universities.
+He gives lectures and seminars on strategy and management for top executives, associations, and universities.

 From 1995 to 2000, he was head of the International Division of The European House – Ambrosetti where he oversaw its activities in Europe, China, Japan and the United States.

 Since 1992, he has been responsible for The European House – Ambrosetti’s Forum “Intelligence on the World, Europe, and Italy”, which is held every September at Villa d’Este in Cernobbio, Italy.